cloudant-labs/cloudant-introduction-course/Part 14 - Replication.md

 The source and target databases can reside on the same Cloudant service, or be geographically separated, for example a US Cloudant database replicating to one in Europe.

-The replication protocal is shared with Apache CouchDB, so replication is often used by enterprises copying data from a cloud-based database to one running CouchDB in their own premises.
+The Cloudant replication protocal is shared with Apache CouchDB, so replication is often used by enterprises copying data from a cloud-based database to one running CouchDB in their own premises.

-PouchDB, a JavaScript-based CouchDB clone that runs in Node.js stacks or in the web browser can also be used to replicate data to or from Cloudant.
+PouchDB, a JavaScript-based CouchDB clone that runs in Node.js stacks or in the web browser can also be used to replicate data to or from Cloudant and/or CouchDB.

-And there is the Cloudant Sync libraries, which allow native iOS or Android apps to sync data to and from a Cloudant service.
+And there are the Cloudant Sync libraries, which allow native iOS or Android apps to sync data to and from a Cloudant service.

 Replication is a one-way operation from source to target which moves all data (deletions, conflicts, attachments as well as documents) and can be triggered in one of two ways: